non/spirebot/README.md

 Interoperability code between Shapeless, Scalaz, and Spire is included under the MIT license, and is copyright Lars Hupel.

-Apart from Multibot, Spire itself is copyright Erik Osheim, 2013.
+Apart from Multibot, Spirebot itself is copyright Erik Osheim, 2013.